Sam Yahel

 Sam Yahel (born 1971) is a jazz pianist and Hammond organist.
 In 1990 he moved to New York City and worked with Bill Frisell, Wycliffe Gordon, Ryan Kisor, Maceo Parker, Madeleine Peyroux, and Joshua Redman.

+The jazz trio Yaya^{3} was formed in the late 1990s after Joshua Redman began jamming with Yahel and drummer Brian Blade during Yahel's recurring residency at Smalls Jazz Club.